-To support the parish priest in maintaining a presence on our School Advisory Council, given that the parish priest has multiple schools within our parish, they would only be required to attend a minimum of 6 per year.
-In the event that the parish priest cannot be present at a scheduled meeting, they would inform the chair or principal of their inability to attend and share any reports or information prior to the meeting's commencement.
+To support the parish priest in maintaining a presence on our School Advisory Council, given that the parish priest has multiple schools to support, they would only be required to attend a minimum of 6 meetings per year.
+In the event the parish priest cannot be present at a scheduled meeting, they would inform the chair or principal of their inability to attend and share any reports or information prior to the meetings' commencement.